Light controlled THz plasmonic time varying media: momentum gaps, entangled plasmon pairs, and pulse induced time reversal

 To avoid direct single photon absorptions, which are a dominant source of heating in Floquet engineered systems \citep{seetharam2015baths_controlled_floquet_population,esin2018q_steady_state_topo_ins,esin2021_liquid_crystal}, we suggest to operate in an off-resonant regime, where the Fermi surface lies close to, but above the single photon resonance (see Fig.\ref{fig:floquet_engineering}).
-In this off-resonant regime, all states supporting excitations of an electron by photons with an energy of $\hbar\Omega_{F}$ and near-zero momentum tranfer are blocked.
-Processes involving the absorption of multiple photons are suppresed to second order in the small ratio of driving amplitude over driving frequency $e\mathcal{E}\lambda/\Omega^{2}\hbar^{2}$\citep{seetharam2015baths_controlled_floquet_population,esin2021_liquid_crystal}.
-Floquet engineering in this regime has recently been demonstrated experimentally \citep{zhou2023black_phosphorus_floquet}.
+In this off-resonant regime, all states supporting excitations of a single electron by photons with an energy of $\hbar\Omega_{F}$ and near-zero momentum transfer are blocked.
+Processes involving the absorption of multiple photons are suppressed to second order in the small ratio of driving amplitude over driving frequency $e\mathcal{E}\lambda/\Omega_{F}^{2}\hbar^{2}$\citep{seetharam2015baths_controlled_floquet_population,esin2021_liquid_crystal}.
+Interaction and disorder assisted single photon absorption is possible, but can be shown to not cause an overheating of the system (see Supplement G).